library(dplyr)

 # Calculate CCC for each sleep stage

-<- lapply(sleep_stages, function(stage) {
+ccc_results <- lapply(sleep_stages, function(stage) {

-ccc_results <- merged_data %>%
+stage_data <- merged_data %>%

-stage_data filter(Sleep_Stage == stage) %>%
+filter(Sleep_Stage == stage) %>%

 select(Percentage_PSG, Percentage_Headband)

-<- CCC(stage_data$Percentage_PSG, stage_data$Percentage_Headband)$rho.c
+ccc_value <- CCC(stage_data$Percentage_PSG, stage_data$Percentage_Headband)$rho.c

 data.frame(Sleep_Stage = stage, CCC = ccc_value)